Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 Another major issue was the absence of a standard driving cycle: each customer has its own specific parameters, such as train station positions and starting and ending points, not to mention specific requirements for fuel consumption, noise and power values.
 Building a physical prototype for every new cooling system request would be too expensive since re-use was not possible due to the different customer platforms.

 Finally, each customer wants to know precisely how the entire train would perform: how fast will the train be with each cooling system?
 What are the acceleration capabilities?
 What about energy consumption as well as sound level?
 All these system parameters have to be taken into account and that adds a huge strain to the development process.

-Voith Turbo has been using Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens PLM Software to design its DIWA transmission as well as for heat recovery systems and railcar powertrain for years.
+Voith Turbo has been using Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software to design its DIWA transmission as well as for heat recovery systems and railcar powertrain for years.
 So the jump to cooling systems design for locomotives and thermal studies was rather straightforward.
 Simcenter Amesim was integrated into the design process for the locomotive cooling systems.

 The Voith Turbo Cooling Systems’ engineers modeled the entire cooling system with two water circuits, the first for a low temperature and the second for a high temperature as well as a series connection for the cooler modules.
 The model provided the required level of system details to get realistic outputs of more complex components, such as hydrostatic transmission circuits and aerodynamic fan characteristics.

 With this comprehensive model, the team could easily analyze global system behavior (including thermal performance) and total input power as well as access controls quality data.
 Simcenter Amesim proved to be the perfect tool for design and controls optimization.